-3 hrs.; 3 cr.
+4 hrs.
+(2 hrs. lecture; 2 hrs. recitation); 3 crs.
 Prereq/Coreq: English 150

 Dr. H. Ruttenberg

 Office Hours, Fall 2011: Tuesday 2:00-2:50 PM

 History Office: 3D08, 262-2635

 - 1. Apply principles of logic, reasoning, and ethics to different kinds of rhetorical arguments - 2.
 Recognize rhetorical concerns (i.e., audience, purpose), forms of persuasion, and rhetorical arguments in various communication sources - 3.
 Evaluate conceptions of humanity and the world in different forms of discourse in the arts and sciences - 4.
 Apply skills of written and oral communication in order to clearly convey information and express ideas - 5.
 Analyze the impact of cultural differences on communication